yogeshchandra12345/Data-Science-Question-Set/ml_questions.md

 23. Compare the reconstruction quality of a deep autoencoder vs. PCA.
 24. What is predictive sparse decomposition?
 25. Discuss some applications of Autoencoders.

+### Representation Learning
+1. What is representation learning?
+Why is it useful?
+2. What is the relation between Representation Learning and Deep Learning?
+3. What is one-shot and zero-shot learning (Google’s NMT)?
+Give examples.
+4. What trade offs does representation learning have to consider?
+5. What is greedy layer-wise unsupervised pretraining (GLUP)?
+Why greedy?
+Why layer-wise?
+Why unsupervised?
+Why pretraining?
+6. What were/are the purposes of the above technique? (deep learning problem and initialization)
+7. Why does unsupervised pretraining work?
+8. When does unsupervised training work?
+Under which circumstances?
+9. Why might unsupervised pretraining act as a regularizer?
+10. What is the disadvantage of unsupervised pretraining compared to other forms of unsupervised learning?
+11. How do you control the regularizing effect of unsupervised pretraining?
+12. How to select the hyper-parameters of each stage of GLUP?
+### Monte Carlo Methods
+1. What are deterministic algorithms?
+2. What are Las vegas algorithms?
+3. What are deterministic approximate algorithms?
+4. What are Monte Carlo algorithms?